PetTrainerAI/PetTrainerAI/README.md

-# PetTrainerBot: AI-Powered Dog Training System
+# PetTrainerAI: AI-Powered Dog Training System

 Welcome to **PetTrainerBot**, a cutting-edge project combining AI and robotics to revolutionize pet training.
 This repository provides the foundational code for a simulated robotic system capable of training dogs by recognizing their behaviors and offering reinforcement, all powered by AI.